How to buy the best epilator

-Our researchers have looked at epilators ranging in price and features offered, from brands including Braun, Panasonic, Philips and Remington.
+Our researchers have looked at the most popular epilators in the Braun Silk-épil and Philips Satinelle ranges, trying out models varying in cost from £35 to £220.
 We've found where it might be worth splashing out, so it's worth checking out our epilator first look reviews to help find the best epilator for your skin.

 How much do I need to spend on an epilator?

 Epilators costing between £30 and £45 generally have fewer tweezers – so the epilating process takes longer.
 They also often have fewer caps/attachments designed for different areas and for gentler epilation.

 There’s loads of choice if you’re willing to spend upwards of around £50.
 When you spend more, you’re more likely to find an epilator that can be used in the shower or bath, as well as when your skin is dry.

 Plus they’ll have more caps for more flexible hair removal.

 You can spend over £100 on an epilator, such as the Braun Silk-épil 9 SkinSpa 9-961V or Philips Satinelle Prestige BRE650/00.
 For this price, expect the full works.